rednafi/rednafi.com/content/python/no_hijack_root_logger.md

 > or impossible for the application developer to configure the logging verbosity or handlers
 > of your library as they wish._

 Solving this is quite straightforward.
-You should avoid using the root logger in your library code.
+Avoid using the root logger in your library code.
 Instead, instantiate your own logger instance and configure it with your heart's content.
 This way, your users get to keep using the root logger as they like, and they can also tap into the library’s log messages whenever they need to.

 Here's how to achieve that in the library: